JeanMarcFlamand/MPD---notes/Readme.md

 File Includes:
    - Catalog of detail with calculation of weight using parameters like volume,material density and additional factor like Finish (Chemical and Organic) and MFG variation.
-   - Calculation of assy with missing CG
+   - Calculation of assy with missing CG on details (worksheet "") -
-   -